Meet the Mentor: Jenna Ahn

 Why do you think your dad hid them from you?
 How did you win him over?

-Over 90% of Korean expats are from the capital, Seoul, and have very wealthy families to support them.
+Over 90% of Korean international students are from Seoul, the capital, and have very wealthy families to support them.
 Because my family and I didn’t fit into that picture, I think my dad didn’t really see any way of that dream coming true.

 He actually created this game, where he kept setting me harder and harder goals to achieve.
 He’d say, ‘if you succeed in doing this, I’ll consider sending you to the US’.
 I think he hoped I’d give up, but I rose to every challenge he set.
 I was so incredibly determined to go, I remember even at one point I created a seven-page proposal with a project plan on how I could get into Stanford University, which I ended up not even applying to, but he was powerless to resist, really!